Meet the Speakers!

 Prior to joining ITR Economics, Michael worked as a technology consultant.
 He helped manufacturers, construction companies, oil and gas firms, financial institutions, and small businesses enhance their operational efficiencies.
 He worked with C-suite executives across a wide range of industries to improve intra-company communications, data capture and analysis, sales numbers, and profitability.

-Michael is presenting on Sunday, at the Opening General Session.
+Michael presented on Sunday, at the Opening General Session.

 Steve McClatchy